izzatarramsyah/golang-subscription-billing-system-be/README.md

-# 🧠 Subscription Billing System – Backend ( ONGOING PROJECT )
+# 📚 Subscription Billing System

 This is the backend service for the Subscription Billing System, a SaaS platform for managing digital product subscriptions (e.g., eBook Library).